 American: Maximum hard case kennel dimensions are: 19" L x 13" W x 9" H. Soft-sided kennel dimensions are 18" L x 11" W x 11" H.

 Delta: Maximum carry-on kennel dimensions are determined by your flight.
 You must contact Delta to determine the appropriate kennel size.

 In Most Cases: Advance arrangements must be made.
 The kennel must fit completely under the seat forward of the customer and remain there at all times aboard the aircraft.
 Pets must be at least eight (8) weeks old for travel.
-The pet carrier must have ample ventilation and be sturdy enough to carry the pet.
+The pet carrier must have ample ventilation and be sturdy enough to carry the pet and room enough for the pet to stand and turn.
 If two animals are traveling in the same carrier, no older than six months old, they must be the same species and weigh less than 20 lbs.